brainhack-school2020/BHS_project_Jonathan/README.md

 ## Summary

 Hi!, I'm a first year PhD student at McGill.
-My project aims to use Python visualization tools for displaying functional connectivity results from MEG and fMRI data.
+My project aims to use Python visualization tools for displaying functional connectivity results from MEG and/or fMRI data.

 ## Project definition

 ### Background

+I would like to make use of the tools we have learned during the course.
+I'm planning to use data from an open access repository in order to explore visualization tools for displaying functional connectivity results.
+I would love to work with other people so if you have similar interests lets get in touch!

 ### Tools

+GitHub: To create a repository with all materials udes for this project.
+Python: To explore data visualization and analysis tools to use on functional connectivity data.
+Jupyter notebook: To document the code used to organize, manage and analyze the data.

 ### Data

+TBD

 ### Deliverables